I’m often asked by home stagers what pages they should include on their websites. My 10 “must have” web pages include:

 Here’s where you’ll talk about what home staging is and what markets you serve.
 Don’t forget to include your state or province.
 Remember website visitors come from all over the world and many city names are common between different states or provinces.

-You must write your own copy for this page or hire someone to do it for you.
 It’s plagiarism and copyright infringement to copy web content from someone else’s website and put it onto your own, unless you do so with their permission and you quote them.
 Taking what they have and changing an occasional word is still copyright infringement!

 2. Portfolio